For Health Care Professionals

 PATIENT TREATMENT / EVALUATIONS

-If you are a physician or other health care professional interested in having us evaluate and/or treat a patient that you think might have any form of TOS, please call Della Brink in our office at 314-362-7410.
+If you are a physician or other health care professional interested in having us evaluate and/or treat a patient that you think might have any form of TOS, please fax medical records and referral to 314-747-3548.
+Please call 314-362-7410 with any questions.

 DOCTORS ACCESS LINE/ DIRECT REFERRALS